JDGrimes/wp-plugin-uninstall-tester/README.md

 # Usage #

-Now, its finally time to create a testcase.
+Now, it's finally time to create a testcase.
 To do this, extend the `WP_Plugin_Uninstall_UnitTestCase` class.

 ```php